Prag8855/aab/content/guides/ksk-kuenstlersozialkasse.md

 - **They reject a lot of people**
     You might need to try multiple times, and still get rejected.
 Some people give up.
 Others sue the KSK to get accepted.
 - **You can't always keep your private health insurance**
-    With the KSK, if you earn less than {{GKV_FREIWILLIG_VERSICHERT_MIN_INCOME|cur}}€ per year, you must switch to [public health insurance](/glossary/gesetzliche%20Krankenversicherung).
+    With the KSK, if you earn less than €{{GKV_FREIWILLIG_VERSICHERT_MIN_INCOME|cur}} per year, you must switch to [public health insurance](/glossary/gesetzliche%20Krankenversicherung).
 Most of the time, it's a good thing, but you might prefer to keep your private health insurance.
 [More information here.](/guides/ksk-kuenstlersozialkasse#can-i-have-private-health-insurance-with-the-ksk)
 - **It can limit your options**
     If you have other sources of income, [it can be complicated](/guides/ksk-kuenstlersozialkasse#can-i-have-another-source-of-income-while-in-the-ksk).
-You can't earn more than {{MINIJOB_MAX_INCOME|cur}}€ per month from other freelance activities.
+You can't earn more than €{{MINIJOB_MAX_INCOME|cur}} per month from other freelance activities.
 You might need to refuse some contracts to stay in the KSK.
 You can still have a side job and stay in the KSK.
 - **Backpayments**
     When the KSK accepts you, your membership starts on the date you applied.
 You must pay health insurance and pension insurance for the time you waited.
 If they take 5 months to accept you, you must pay KSK contributions for those 5 months.
 These backpayments can be very expensive.
 [More information about KSK backpayments.](/guides/ksk-kuenstlersozialkasse#backpayments)